 In 2007, the District Council of South Holland in Lincolnshire initiated a plan to bring live classical music to the district, and asked the LMP to help out with a way of reaching its community following the orchestra’s experience in the East Lindsey district of Lincolnshire.
-Supported by Orchestras Live and Arts Council England, the LMP launched the residency in May 2008 with a full orchestral concert in the South Holland Centre and has now become part of the community by performing in schools, day centres and community centres as well as evening concerts.
+Supported by Orchestras Live and Arts Council England, the LMP launched the residency in May 2008 with a full orchestral concert in the South Holland Centre and has now become part of the community by performing in schools, day centres and community centres as well as evening concert.

 SOUTH HOLLAND SYMPHONY

-Saturday 19 July 2012 – South Holland Centre, Spalding, Lincolnshire
+World Premiere, July 2012 – South Holland Centre, Spalding, Lincolnshire